Why Strength Training for Cyclists MUST be Year-Round & How to Do it Right

 Unfortunately, the resistance against weight lifting and strength training for cyclists was so deeply seeded (although unfounded), and it has taken us a good 30+ years to come around to our senses.

-We've begun, but there is much misinformation out there!
+Acceptance of strength training for cyclists has begun, but there is much misinformation out there

 Over the last 10-15 years we’ve begun the process of growing as a sport in our mindset and acceptance of strength training for cycling and triathlon.